 Partnerships & Interventions Manager

-After studying film at university (with aspirations to be the next Sofia Coppola) I accidentally ended up managing a small college for several years, developing the arts provision in and around the Black Country, before making the transition to film when I joined mac Birmingham in 2010.
-As part of the producing team I managed mac’s independent cinema programme until spring 2016 after which I joined Flatpack Projects to head up Flatpack's year round activity under the banner of Film Hub Midlands, a BFI-funded project working with the Film Audience Network to help build a more thriving film community in the region.
+After studying film at university (with aspirations to be the next Sofia Coppola) I accidentally ended up managing a small college for two years, developing the arts provision in and around the Black Country, before making the transition to film when I joined mac Birmingham as Cinema Producer.
+As part of the arts team I managed mac’s independent cinema programme until spring 2016 after which I joined Flatpack Projects to head up Flatpack's year round activity under the banner of Film Hub Midlands, a BFI-funded project working with the Film Audience Network to help build a more thriving film community in the region.

 Young Person's Coordinator